Lincoln Spray Foam Team February 20, 2026 9 min read

 Your crawl space is one of the most impactful areas you can insulate in a Lincoln-area home.
 A poorly sealed crawl space lets cold Nebraska air infiltrate your home in winter, allows ground moisture to rot floor joists, and causes pipes to freeze.
-Spray foam is the gold standard for crawl space encapsulation — here's what you need to know.
+Spray foam is the gold standard for crawl space encapsulation in Lincoln NE — here's what you need to know.

 Why Crawl Spaces Require Closed Cell Spray Foam in Nebraska